grumets/nimmbus/API/README.md

   * PASSWORD=
   * RESOURCE=
   * BORROWER=
+  * BORROWER_TYPE= (optional.
+Needed if BORROWER= is provided and should be validated y external user system)
   * RIGHTS= (A combination of the following letters R: Read, W: Write, S: Share)

 * Delete a share target (borrower) to a resource